Dr. Rita Khanna

 Sattvic foods increase longevity, by purifying and balancing, the body and mind.
 Having passed through the ambitious, highly active stage of life – Rajasic foods, which build the body and stimulate the mind, are no longer so necessary.
 Tamasic foods, which are left over, stale, or rotten, should be completely avoided.
 These dead foods deplete the energy and inspiration, and increase the desire for sleep and withdrawal from activity.

 A Healthy Diet

 A healthy diet is necessary for elders.
+What is a good Yoga diet?
+One that provides stimulation and longevity.
 As one grows older, there is a tendency to care less about the type and quality of food, but the older person should make sure that the food he eats is natural and contains adequate nutrients – to maintain cellular life and rejuvenation of dying tissues.